-Both valuators have used the following method:

-Developed properties which generate rental income have been valued using the income capitalisation approach assuming full capacity of the property.
+Both valuators have used the income capitalisation approach assuming full capacity of the property.

 All investment properties are considered under level 3 for the fair value hierarchy, and there were no transfers between level 1 and level 2 fair value measurements and no transfer into and out of level 3 fair value measurements.